-Influencing the Political Process: The Politics Dimension
+Influencing the Political Process: the Politics Dimension

 Democracy promotion clearly interferes in the competition for power and influence rather than being neutral to it.
-This applies particularly in the early phases of democratization when the main task is to weaken authoritarian and conservative elites, make room for reforms and liberalization, and sanction retrograde steps in the democratization process.
-The available instruments range from economic "carrots and sticks," sometimes linked with political dialog, through conditional membership of organizations (see Hazelzet 2001), to financial and political promotion of pro-democratic parties and opposition groups.
+This applies particularly in the early phases of democratisation when the main task is to weaken authoritarian and conservative elites, make room for reforms and liberalisation, and sanction retrograde steps in the democratisation process.
+The available instruments range from economic 'carrots and sticks', sometimes linked with political dialogue, through conditional membership of organisations (see Hazelzet 2001), to financial and political promotion of prodemocratic parties and opposition groups.
 The economic-policy instruments (see above) are also important for undermining the merging of economic and political elites and their power monopoly.